erri120/GameFinder/README.md

 ## Linux Support

 Gaming on Linux is not yet fully a thing and many stores don't have support for Linux.
-Steam is the only store with Linux support at the moment and you can get this by targeting `net5.0` instead of `net5.0-windows`.
-Using `net5.0-windows` is only required for accessing the Windows registry using `Microsoft.Win32.Registry` for finding Steam.
-If you do not need to find Steam and already know where it is located (eg in a CI environment) you can simply target `net5.0` and use the constructor where you can provide the path to the Steam installation.
-If you do not provide a path to Steam and target `net5.0`, the Steam Handler will go and look for Steam in the default Linux path at `~/steam`.
+Steam is the only store with Linux support at the moment.
+On Windows, the Steam Handler accesses the Windows registry using `Microsoft.Win32.Registry` for finding Steam.
+On other platforms, the Steam Handler will go and look for Steam in the default Linux path at `~/steam`.

 ## Supported Stores